 Employees in California have the right to get paid for the work they have carried out.
 Under both federal and state laws, employees are entitled to receive payment for working overtime, unless they are exempt.

-There are two main laws which govern overtime in California; the federal Fair Labor Standards Act (FLSA) and California Labor Code Section 510.
-When state and federal laws differ, the law which is more favorable to the employee will be applicable.
+There are two main laws that govern overtime in California: the federal Fair Labor Standards Act (FLSA) and California Labor Code Section 510.
+When state and federal laws differ, the law that is more favorable to the employee will be applicable.
 Under the FLSA:

-• They must receive, at the least, one and a half of their regular pay rate.
+- They must receive at least one and a half of their regular pay rate.

-• Overtime pay is not mandatory for work on weekends or holidays, unless overtime is worked on those days.
+- Overtime pay is not mandatory for weekends or holidays unless overtime is worked on those days.

-• These rules are based on a workweek, which is seven consecutive 24-hour periods.
-Employers can establish the workweek for their employees, it does not need to align with the calendar week.
-There is no limit to the number of hours a day or week that an employee can work.
+- These rules are based on a workweek, which is seven consecutive 24-hour periods.
+Employers can establish the workweek for their employees; it does not need to align with the calendar week.
+There is no limit to the number of hours an employee can work a day or week.

-State laws in California offer more protections to employees compared to federal laws.
+State laws in California offer more protections to employees than federal laws.
 Under section 510 of the California Labor Code:

 Common Questions About Overtime in California